-HHS has recently elaborated on the use of PRF funds used to reimburse "lost revenues that are attributable to coronavirus," explaining that PRF funds can be used to "cover any cost that the lost revenue otherwise would have covered, so long as that cost prevents, prepares for, or responds to coronavirus."
-HHS' stated rationale for the use of such funds is to maintain a recipient's healthcare delivery capacity, giving examples of such consistent uses as: (i) making payroll, (ii) paying employee health insurance, (iii) paying rent or mortgage payments, and (iv) paying equipment leases and licensing fees.
+HHS has also recently elaborated on the use of PRF funds used to reimburse "lost revenues that are attributable to coronavirus,"16 explaining that PRF funds can be used to "cover any cost that the lost revenue otherwise would have covered, so long as that cost prevents, prepares for, or responds to coronavirus."17 HHS's stated rationale for the use of such funds is to maintain a recipient's healthcare delivery capacity, giving examples of such consistent uses as: (i) making payroll, (ii) paying employee health insurance, (iii) paying rent or mortgage payments, and (iv) paying equipment leases and licensing fees.
 Notably, these suggested uses all relate to the day-to-day operational costs needed to keep a recipient provider's "lights on" (i.e. maintain healthcare delivery capacity).
-31

-HHS explicitly notes that PRF funds received are not subject to creditors' claims, and providers may only transfer PRF funds to creditors to satisfy claims "to the extent that such claims constitute eligible health care related expenses and lost revenues attributable to coronavirus."
-Based upon the foregoing, it appears that PRF funds used either for capital purposes beyond the scope mentioned above or to pay principal on pre-existing debt that the recipient would not otherwise be able to pay in the ordinary course would each be highly suspect, except to the extent that the capital expenditure or debt incurred directly related to
+Based upon the foregoing, it appears that PRF funds used either for capital purposes beyond the scope mentioned above or to pay principal on pre-existing debt that the recipient would not otherwise be able to pay in the ordinary course would be highly suspect, except perhaps to the extent that the capital expenditure or debt incurred directly related to preventing, preparing for, or responding to coronavirus.